GiuseppeMinardi/dotfiles/README.md

 ## i3 configs

-i3 is the folder where my i3 configuration are found.
-There's nothing fancy, but the colors of the tiles are custommized with *pywal*.
+i3 is the folder where my i3 configuration ar stored.
+It's a normal i3 configs, the special thing is the *pywal* snippets that hanges the colors of the tiles and the terminal according to the background image.

-I will also put a new bar.
+## polybar configs
+Polybar is the folder where my polybar configuration are stored.
+There are also two script, the first runs polybar as suggested by the creator and the second lauches *spotify-now* that display author and itle of the song reproduced by he program.

+# Disclamer

+The files are poorly commented and are a bit messy.